Artificial

 it

-is to build an intelligent machine, but barring the super natural it is certainly
+is to build an intelligent machine, but barring the super natural it is

 possible.